axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

  <p>He found that strange, Itsums that did not want to talk.
 What the&hellip;?</p>

 <h1>Listen!</h1>
- <p>Radical talked to the Itsums in the Foundation House and learned that every time they tried they were beaten back, with volence, something they had nver seen among Itsums</p>
+ <p>Radical talked to the Itsums in the Foundation House and learned that every time they tried to talk they were violeently beaten back something they had nver seen among Itsums</p>

 <h1>The Radical Foundation</h1>
  <p>Radical thought and thought and finally came out with a simple Foundation.
 He knew that people needed time, he knew that they had different cultures.
 He knew that they would want to have something that they could change, not dogma.</p>